irom-lab/PAC-Bayes-Control/README.md

 "PAC-Bayes Control: Synthesizing Controllers that Provably Generalize to Novel Environments"

-Anirudha Majumdar and Maxwell Goldstein
+Authors: Anirudha Majumdar and Maxwell Goldstein

 The code here provides a complete implementation of the Relative Entropy Programming version of the approach presented in the paper on the obstacle avoidance example.